Duplicate bridge movements: Barometer games and online bridge movements

 The term "barometer game" refers to any session in which all tables play the same group of deals concurrently in each round, permitting publication of meaningful standings after completion of each round.
 The term comes from the practice of displaying standings upon completion of each round, and sometimes upon completion of each board, with competitors moving up and down like a barometer.
 Although people sometimes say "Barometer Movement" in reference to any movement used in a barometer game, there really is no specific movement by that name.
 Rather, a barometer game can use any of the movements for individual or pair games described below, but with each table playing the groups of boards in order from first to last rather than as indicated in the tables.

-A barometer game is most practical for instructional situations in which it is desirable to discuss the bidding and play immediately after the participants play each deal or perhaps at the end of each round.
+in face-to-face play, a barometer game is most practical for instructional situations in which it is desirable to discuss the bidding and play immediately after the participants play each deal or perhaps at the end of each round.
 When running a barometer game, it is best to provide a separate set of boards for each table—especially if the game is large enough to play only two boards per round.
 If a barometer game is small enough to play three or more boards per round, some sharing becomes possible–but this obviously requires deferral of discussion of deals until the end of the respective round.

 In online bridge, barometer games are more practical because the same boards can be easily generated and displayed at every separate table without needing large numbers of separate packs of cards, and this is standard practice on common online bridge platforms such as BridgeBase Online (BBO) or RealBridge.
 This in fact greatly simplifies bridge movements.
 In traditional movements such as the Mitchell and Howell movements, both players and boards circulate continuously in different ways, and considerable ingenuity is needed to avoid conflicts and ensure that a pair does not play the same boards twice.
 In a barometer movement all players play the same boards simultaneously, and all that is required is to rotate the players.
 In pairs games, either two-winner movements or one-winner movements with arrow switching are easily performed.
 Head-to-head teams matches and multiple teams events with an even number of teams are also straightforward.
-Multiple teams events with odd numbers of teams are trickier; either one team has to sit out each round, or some boards have to be played at different times to give the effect of a "long triple".
+However, multiple teams events with odd numbers of teams are trickier; either one team has to sit out each round, or some boards have to be played at different times to give the effect of a "long triple".
+The Thurner-type movements used in face-to-face bridge for odd numbers of teams, with different teams playing each other on different rounds, are not implemented in online bridge platforms.

 Barometer games are also used in Swiss Pairs competitions.